HazyResearch/meerkat/docs/source/guide/dataframe/io.md

 ### Exporting to storage formats

-Meerkat supports exporting DataFrames to a number of file formats, with the :class:`~meerkat.DataFrame` class providing the methods listed below.
+Meerkat supports exporting DataFrames to a number of file formats, with the {class}`~meerkat.DataFrame` class providing the methods listed below.

 - {func}`~meerkat.DataFrame.to_csv()`: Writes the DataFrame to a CSV file.
 CSV files are a common format for storing tabular data.
 Unlike some alternatives, CSV files are human-readable in a text-editor and can be easily imported into spreadsheet software.
 - {func}`~meerkat.DataFrame.to_feather()`: Writes the DataFrame to a [Feather file](https://arrow.apache.org/docs/python/feather.html).
 Feather is a language-agnostic file format for storing DataFrames.
 It can provide significantly faster I/O than CSV.